LIVING CLOSER FOUNDATION

 Fellow in Climate and Human Health of the Living Closer Foundation Consortium on Climate Science and Health Policy, Harvard Medical School, MA.
 Established 2019

-This Fellowship is a 24-moth program hosted by the Department of Emergency Medicine at the Beth Israel Deaconess Medical Center.
+This Fellowship is a 24-month program hosted by the Department of Emergency Medicine at the Beth Israel Deaconess Medical Center.

 Director of Program: Dr Sachit Balsari and Margaret Power